bluelibs/runner/README.md

 });
 ```

-Now the `securityResource` will be overriden by the new one and whenever it's used it will use the new one.
+The new securityResource will replace the existing one, ensuring all future references point to the updated version.

-Overrides can only happen once and only if the overriden resource is registered.
-If two resources try to override the same resource, an error will be thrown.
+Overrides work if the resource being overridden is already registered.
+If multiple resources attempt to override the same one, no error will be thrown.
+This is a common scenario, where the root resource typically contains the most authoritative overrides.
+But it's also to be mindful about.

 ## Logging

-We expose through globals a logger that you can use to log things.
+We expose through globals a `logger` that you can use to log things.
+Essentially what this service does it emits a `global.events.log` event with an `ILog` object.

-By default logs are not printed unless a resource listens to the log event.
-This is by design, when something is logged an event is emitted.
-You can listen to this event and print the logs.

 ```ts
 import { task, run, event, globals } from "@bluelibs/runner";